 Ken first caught the bug for the royal game when he walked into the Bluenose Chess Club in September 1993.
 He played his first rated tournament in November of that year and has been competing ever since.
 In 2005, he began organizing tournaments and was soon elected president of the Nova Scotia Chess Association, now Chess Nova Scotia.
-Ken is looking forward to a new era for chess in the Maritimes, starting with Pawn Wise: The Atlantic All-Ages Chess Festival 2020, Halifax.
+Ken is looking forward to a new era for chess in the Maritimes, starting with Pawn Wise: The Atlantic All-Ages Chess Festival 2022, Halifax.
 Ken is also a musician and songwriter.
-When not playing chess, he can be found at various open mics performing as Kenny Angel.
+When not playing chess, occasionally he performs at open mics, as Kenny Angel.

 Roger Langen, Secretary — Dartmouth

 Valley Regional Rep